Tengwar Handbook

 Silent ⟨e⟩ is transcribed with a dot under the preceding consonant.

-Double vowels are each placed on their own vowel carrier.
+Double vowels may be placed on their own vowel carrier or as a double tehta.

 Vowel diphthongs can be represented as two consecutive short-carriers with the appropriate tehtar or by the following tengwa/tehta combinations.
 These special combinations should only be used when they are pronounced as one.
-For example ⟨ai⟩ as in main, rather than ⟨ai⟩ as in archaic.
+For example ⟨ai⟩ as in main

 {{ai}} | {{ei}} | {{oi}} | {{ui}} |